Affordable Car Insurance for SSI Recipients

 Hawaii, meanwhile, has its own cheap disability auto insurance program available to any driver unable to drive due to permanent disability through its Assistance to the Aged, Blind and Disabled (AABD) program.
 In this case, you may receive free personal injury protection and liability car insurance from the state of Hawaii.
-Visit Benefits.gov to discover available low-income benefits programs in Hawaii.
+Visit Hawaii.gov to discover available low-income and disability benefits programs in Hawaii.

-Unless you’re living in these three states, however, there are limited auto insurance programs available specifically for low-income residents or SSI recipients.
+Unless you’re living in these four states, however, there are limited auto insurance programs available specifically for low-income residents or SSI recipients.

 How to Save Money on Car Insurance as an SSI Recipient

-So you don’t live in Hawaii, New Jersey, or California.
+So you don’t live in Hawaii, New Jersey, Maryland, or California.
 You’re able to drive – but you don’t want to pay high rates for car insurance.
 How can you save money on car insurance as an SSI recipient?

 Compare Quotes: The first and most obvious solution is to compare quotes across major providers.
 Different insurance companies treat disabilities in different ways.
 Others offer breaks to certain demographics or drivers in certain categories.
 Comparing car insurance quotes is free and easy.

 Modify your Vehicle: Some individuals with disabilities will modify their vehicles to accommodate their disability.
 A vehicle that accommodates your disability is safer to drive, and your insurance company might provide lower rates.